skip to content

 01:37:09 - Anthony Campolo

-Makes a lot of sense to me.
-Yeah.
-I haven't vaguely heard of Conductor.
+That makes a lot of sense to me.
+Yeah, I've vaguely heard of Conductor.
 I didn't really know what it was.
 I haven't heard of Automaker at all.
 I'll have to check these out.
 These don't look like they're really my style, but they're interesting.

 01:37:25 - Dev Agrawal

 Yeah, that's fair.
-But yeah, the reason I bring it up is because I'm trying to track all the DevRel stuff in Trello as well.
-So maybe I can have Trello cards for like, here's an idea, generate a bunch of tweets, tweet suggestions for this, or generate a video script for this.
+But the reason I bring it up is because I'm trying to track all the DevRel stuff in Trello as well.
+So maybe I can have Trello cards for, like, here's an idea, generate a bunch of tweets, tweet suggestions for this, or generate a video script for this.
 Or maybe once I've recorded it, I put it in Trello and it automatically creates show notes, creates cuts, and turns them into little bits and pieces.
-Maybe if AutoMaker has an API, I can plug that with my Trello and... yeah, that's all stuff for next stream.
-I guess that's a little bit of a preview of what I'll have in my head when looking at AutoMaker.
+Maybe if Automaker has an API, I can plug that into my Trello, and yeah, that's all stuff for next stream.
+I guess that's a little bit of a preview of what I'll have in my head when looking at Automaker.
 Like, can I bring this into my Trello board?

 01:38:18 - Anthony Campolo